 When I learned kabocha's peel is edible, it was game on.
 Not only that, but by eating this skin, it ups the fiber content and you get more antioxidants, which like to hang out there.

 Now, how can I explain kabocha's superiority to every other winter squash?
 Or, to every other food in general?

-Kabocha has the sweetest flavor of any winter squash.
-So I was surprised to learn it has one of the lowest calorie and carbohydrate contents of all the winter squash.
-In fact, kabocha has half the carbohydrate content of butternut...not that I'm counting carbs, but it's a good bit of knowledge for those who do.
-The texture was my favorite thing about it though - creamy, dense, and moist, it's often compared to the texture of roasted chestnuts.
-Honestly, I could see eating roasted kabocha in lieu of dessert, and I swear I haven't lost my mind!
+Kabocha has the sweetest flavor of any winter squash, but the texture was my favorite thing about it though - creamy, dense, and moist, it's often compared to the texture of roasted chestnuts.
+Honestly, I could see eating roasted kabocha in lieu of dessert - I swear I haven't lost my mind!

 As most people know, brightly colored fruits and veggies are the most nutrient-dense, so once you see kabocha's deep green skin and bright orange flesh, you'll know this bad boy is a powerhouse of nutrition.
 Kabocha, and other winter squash, are most known for their carotenoid content, a type of antioxidant that offers protection against cancer, heart disease and age related macular degeneration.
 Other antioxidants found in kabocha include vitamin C, phenols and even polysaccharides found in the cell wall.